AdobeDocs/integrations-learn.en/help/integrations/tutorials/aem-genstudio-for-performance-marketing/integration-walkthrough.md

 ---
 title: AEM Assets and GenStudio for Performance Marketing integration walkthrough
 description: Learn how to use AEM Assets and GenStudio for Performance Marketing, from uploading and approving assets in AEM to using assets in GenStudio for Performance Marketing.
-solution: Experience Manager, GenStudio for Performance Marketing
+solution: Experience Manager, Experience Manager as a Cloud Service, GenStudio for Performance Marketing
-version: Cloud Service
+version: Experience Manager as a Cloud Service
 feature-set: Experience Manager Assets, GenStudio for Performance Marketing
 topic: Content Supply Chain
 role: User